Christianq010/Udacity_project-google_cloud-python/README.md

 ## Description

-Build an application that can serve hundreds of thousands of users via the Google App Engine - Platform as a Service, run by Google
+Build an application that can serve hundreds of thousands of users via the Google App Engine - Platform.

 ### *Hosted Deployed link here* -